 Image source – Ukr.media

-There are four very distinct seasons in Ukraine.
-All four are unique and interesting, and life in Ukraine changes a lot depending on the season – people dress differently, they have seasonal hobbies, different diet, etc. So, in future you should try to experience all the seasons in Ukraine.
+There are four very distinct seasons in Ukraine and all four are unique and interesting.
+Life in Ukraine changes a lot depending on the season; people dress differently, they have seasonal hobbies, different diets, etc. So, in the future, you should try to experience all the seasons of Ukraine.

-Spring and autumn are considered to be mild.
-But not for everybody.
-November and March are often snowy and cold with temperatures below zero centigrade.
+Spring and autumn are considered to be mild, but not for everybody.
+November and March are often snowy and cold with temperatures below zero Celsius.
 Some days in spring and fall can be warm and sunny, others will be rainy though.

-Winter is a great holiday season, especially for the New Years Eve and Christmas that most of Ukrainians celebrate by the Orthodox Christian tradition – on the 7th of January.
-This is when there are many interesting things happening everywhere, but the weather can be very cold.
-Just be ready to pack your warmest coat, boots, scarf and hat (or buy them when you arrive to Ukraine).
+Winter is a great holiday season, especially for New Year’s Eve and Christmas.
+Most Ukrainians celebrate Christmas according to the Orthodox Christian tradition – on the 7th of January.
+This is when there are many interesting things happening but the weather can be very cold.
+Just be ready to pack your warmest coat, boots, scarf, and hat (or buy them when you arrive to Ukraine).

 Plan your trip for holidays!
 Check our our list of holidays in Ukrainian in 2019.

 Summer is mild in June and quite hot in July and August making it a great season to explore the seaside with Odessa and the Carpathians.
-Kyiv becomes quite empty and slow in August, as Ukrainians leave on vacations.
+Kyiv becomes quite empty and slow in August, as Ukrainians go on vacation.

 3. Pick where to go in Ukraine to practice Ukrainian

-The state language of Ukraine is Ukrainian, however in the big cities in the Eastern Ukraine (on the map it’s the right side of the river Dnipro) people mostly speak Russian.
-So, if you would like to really immerse into Ukrainian speaking environment with no “distractions”, study this map:
+The state language of Ukraine is Ukrainian, however in the big cities in Eastern Ukraine (on the map it’s on the right side of the river Dnipro) people mostly speak Russian.
+If you would like to really immerse into a Ukrainian speaking environment with no “distractions”, study this map:

 Image from UAinfo

-Note that this map is from 2015 – the language situation in Ukraine has been slowly changing for more Ukrainian.
+Note that this map is from 2015 – the language situation in Ukraine has been slowly becoming more Ukrainian.

-Also this map only represents the main cities of the regions.
-There are generally more Russian speakers in Ukrainian cities than smaller towns and villages.
+This map only represents the main cities of the regions; there are generally more Russian speakers in Ukrainian cities than smaller towns and villages.

-Learn more about the differences between Ukrainian and Russian languages here.
+Learn more about the differences between Ukrainian and Russian here.

 Image source – Wikipedia

-The official Ukrainian language is based on the South-eastern group of dialects (yellow on the map).
-So, the Northern and Western dialects are quite distinctive.
-However, the differences are mainly felt in the smaller towns and villages.
+The official Ukrainian language is based on the South-eastern group of dialects (yellow on the map) so the Northern and Western dialects are quite distinctive.
+The differences are mainly felt in the smaller towns and villages.

-At last, a big part of Ukraine is “polluted” by surzhyk – a mix of Ukrainian and Russian languages – that can be very confusing for people trying to learn Ukrainian.
+A big part of Ukraine is “polluted” by surzhyk, a mix of Ukrainian and Russian languages, which can be very confusing for people trying to learn Ukrainian.
 People speak surzhyk mainly in the smaller towns and villages in the central regions of Ukraine.
 This is an approximate map of surzhyk in Ukraine from 2003:

 Source – Wikipedia

-It doesn’t mean you should avoid regions where they speak surzhyk, but you should be aware that people might use some Russian words as they speak Ukrainian.
-Actually you should be ready for this anywhere in Ukraine.
+This doesn’t mean you should avoid regions where they speak surzhyk, but you should be aware that people might use some Russian words as they speak Ukrainian.
+Actually, you should be ready for this anywhere in Ukraine.

 It’s definitely a good idea to know basic Ukrainian before you come to Ukraine.
-This way you will be able to communicate with people right away – starting from negotiating the taxi fare from the airport and ordering your first borsch.
-This will give you motivation to continue practicing.
+That way you will be able to communicate with people right away, like negotiating the taxi fare from the airport and ordering your first borsch.
+This will give you the motivation to continue practicing.

-When you start learning Ukrainian in your country, try to focus on the most common vocabulary (you can start with our free 100 most common Ukrainian words flashcards) and basic grammar (in Ukraine, you won’t have much time and energy to dive in the conjugations and genders).
-You can take your first steps by listening to the typical simple situations in Ukraine and my grammar explanations in our free series of Ukrainian Lessons Podcast.
-The cultural tips on the podcast (in English) will help you to prepare your trip too.
+When you start learning Ukrainian, try to focus on the most common vocabulary (you can start with our free 100 most common Ukrainian words flashcards) and basic grammar.
+When in Ukraine you won’t have much time or energy to dive into the conjugations and genders.
+You can take your first steps by listening to typical simple situations in Ukraine and my grammar explanations in our free series of Ukrainian Lessons Podcast.
+The cultural tips on the podcast (in English) will help you to prepare for your trip too.